 I mentioned earlier that you will have one of three choices to make.
 Two of those three health care choices render moot the deductibles, copays and coinsurance described in your Medicare & You Guidebook.

 I mentioned earlier that you will have one of three choices to make.
 We will get those shortly.
 Two of those three choices render moot the deductibles, copays and coinsurance described in your Medicare & You Guidebook.

 Next in this Medicare Explained article is a description of the parts of Medicare, including Medicare Part A & Medicare Part B.

 Medicare Parts Explained

-What is Medicare Part A and Part B?
+What is Medicare Part A and Medicare Part B?

-Once you complete your Medicare enrollment through the U.S. Government Social Security Office you will receive a red, white and blue Medicare card.
-The Medicare Card displays Medicare beneficiaries name, Medicare Beneficiary Number (MBN) plus the start dates of Medicare Part A hospital coverage and Part B outpatient services.
+Once you complete your Medicare enrollment through the U.S. Government Social Security Office or online at SSA.gov, you will receive a red, white and blue Medicare card.
+The Medicare Card displays Medicare beneficiaries name, Medicare Beneficiary Number (MBN) plus the start dates of Medicare Part A hospital coverage and Medicare Part B outpatient services.
 Another term for “start date” is “effective date”.

 No matter what choices you intend to make with your Medicare, it all starts with this red, white, and blue card indicating you qualify for Medicare Part A hospital insurance & Part B outpatient coverage.
 These two parts of Medicare are also referred to as Original Medicare.
 Once you have your card, you can decide on your other Medicare options.